Official websites use .gov

 Caregiver Resources

 Caring for an older adult can be both rewarding and challenging.
-This page provides resources and support information for caregivers caring for older adults in Lake County, including education, respite, support services, and community programs.
+This page provides resources and support information for caregivers caring for older adults in Lake County.
+While some agencies may not be physically located in Lake County, all listed organizations provide services or support to Lake County residents and caregivers.

 Benjamin Rose Institute on Aging